twolfson/nightclub-physics/README.md

 **How they end:**

 When people stop re-entering the circle, there's usually a pause.
 Then everyone starts dancing and the circle collapses.

+### Finding space
+Finding space to dance can be finnicky.
+There are a few things that impact dancefloor density:

+- Time, usually every city as a "peak" when the club is most packed
+    - The dancefloor will be less packaged before/after peak
+    - For example, in Chicago peak is usually from midnight to 1:30AM.
+However, this can vary between venues (e.g. different closing times) and definitely varies between cities
+- Artist/DJ, crowds usually have a shared taste so people will go get drinks/smoke if they aren't digging a set
+- Location, typically the sides and back of a dancefloor are least crowded
+    - Unfortunately, these are also usually throughways so be aware and be sure to move for people passing through

+Due to my height, I can usually see openings through people or with a hop/jump.

+// TODO: Add image

+One nuance I want to mention is traps.
+These are almost open spaces that can be found in the middle of the dancefloor.
+Unfortunately, they can sometimes collapse quickly and you will be left with virtually no space.

+My rule of thumb for traps is only move to them if there's at least 1.5x the amount of space that I want.

+// TODO: Add image

 ## Further information
 ### Movies